 Luckily, finding candidates is easier since LinkedIn created cost-effective Recruiter Lite.
 And let’s not forget its various filters to play with and combine.

 Yes, there is a big difference between Standard Recruiter And Recruiter Lite.
 For example, the LinkedIn Recruiter levels of access to the network or the number of InMail messages available.
 However, the overall Recruiter Lite experience is not that bad, if we talk about the search filters option.
-Hence, here is a shortlist of LinkedIn Recruiter search filters available for every subscription type.
+So, here is a shortlist of LinkedIn Recruiter search filters available for every subscription type.

 |LinkedIn Recruiter Sidebar Search Filters:|